kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 - `recipient` is the recipient's public address.
 - `kin` is the amount of Kin to be sent.
-- `memo` is an optional string, up-to 28 bytes in length, included on the transaction record.
-A typical usage is to include an order number..
+- `memo` is a UTF-8 string with 21 bytes dedicated to developer use.
+Developers are free to enter any information that is useful to them, for instance to specify an order number.
+The `appId` is automatically added to the memo field.
-- `fee` The fee in `Stroop`s used if the transaction is not whitelisted.
+- `fee` The fee in `Stroop` used if the transaction is not whitelisted.
 (1 KIN = 10E5 Stroop.)
 - `completion` callback method called with the `TransactionEnvelope` and `Error`.

 ##### Send the transaction